bvquoc/ves-event-booking-app/nginx/SSL_SETUP.md

 - Ports 80 and 443 open in firewall
 - Root or sudo access

+## 📝 Configuration Files

+This setup includes two nginx configuration files:

+1. **`ves-booking.io.vn.conf.initial`** - HTTP only (no SSL required)
+   - Use this **before** obtaining SSL certificates
+   - Allows nginx to start without SSL certificate errors
+   - Certbot will automatically update it when you run `certbot --nginx`

+2. **`ves-booking.io.vn.conf`** - Full SSL/HTTPS configuration
+   - Use this **only if** you already have SSL certificates
+   - Includes complete SSL configuration with security headers
+   - Requires certificates to exist at `/etc/letsencrypt/live/ves-booking.io.vn/`

+**Recommended approach:** Use the initial config first, then let certbot automatically configure SSL.

 ## 🔧 Step-by-Step Setup

 ### 1. Install Certbot (Let's Encrypt Client)